 Cancellation of Classes - If bad weather forces the closing of school, our school listing "Plaza Heights Christian Academy" will be on all major network television channels.
-We will also send a text message to those families that have registered their cell phones in Sycamore.
-It will be posted on the website at www.school.plazaheights.org.
+We will also send a text message to those families that have registered their phones It the website cell in Sycamore. will be posted on www.school.plazaheights.org.
 We do not necessarily close in conjunction with any school district.